 My interest in art paralleled that of architecture.
 In my teens I attended several painting and drawing studios, once over a summer at the Art Student’s League, all very traditional.
 But it was the museums of New York that were my true school.
 My interest was polymorphic — unchanneled, undifferentiated, steeped in the pure pleasure of it all.
 The Museum of Modern Art was the most visited where I went not so much to learn as to be nourished.
 I grew into my time through its art as much as anything else.

 In 1974 I rented a space in New York at 84th and Broadway where I worked as an artist for a year.
 That space — with asides to museums and galleries — was my art world.
 I started with no agenda, no theory and no specific influences.
 Eventually I evolved a technique on paper using mostly dry media applied in layers, each layer fixed with a clear spray, altering the physical and visual ground of succeeding layers.
-What emerged were mostly abstract all-over fields which looking back seem inevitable, working as I was in the isolation of my uptown studio.
+What emerged were mostly abstract all-over fields which now seem inevitable, isolated as I was in my uptown studio.

-Some retrospective comments: It was the process of making an artwork, and the physical qualities of its materials that fascinated me — not their expressiveness.
+It was the process of making the work and the physical qualities of the materials that interested me, not their expressiveness.
 I worked using simple tasks requiring judgement but no artistic touch.
-Each work was something of a discovery.
+Each drawing was something of a discovery.
 A desire to depersonalize the work came naturally and has been a constant throughout my career.

 The last weeks in the studio, using the same materials and techniques I had developed earlier, I made drawings with flat monochromatic fields, most with a vertical and/or a horizontal line bisecting them.
 It was not until 1988 that I again concentrated on art.

-Two events clarified my art practice: First, a 1977 show at the Art Institute of Chicago organized by the then curator Anne Rorimer of recent European art, little known to me at the time.
+Before then two events clarified my practice: First, a 1977 show at the Art Institute of Chicago organized by the then curator Anne Rorimer of recent European art, little known to me at the time.
 Among others, it included work by Marcel Broodthaers, Daniel Buren, Gerhard Richter and Mario Merz.
-It was a revelation.
-Much of this work seemed in and of the world in a way that I understood, but transposed to a different register.
+Much of this work was in and of the world in a way that was familiar, but transposed to a different register.
 I realized that I could do as an artist what I did best, but freely, in a way and to a purpose that was not architecture.
 Second, in 1983 having many long conversations with the Los Angeles artist Michael Asher.
-We met when I was asked to make drawings for a book by Asher, edited by Benjamin H. D. Buchloh.
-We hit it off immediately.
-We were of the same generation with a history in related professions, he an artist interested in architecture, me an architect interested in art.
-We both understood the essential difference between them: one open the other circumscribed.
+We met when I was asked to make drawings for a book by Asher, edited and co-written by Benjamin H. D. Buchloh.
+We were of the same generation with overlapping interests, he an artist interested in architecture, me an architect interested in art.
+We both understood the essential difference between them: one expansive the other circumscribed.
 This made our exchanges easy.
 It was a fortuitous meeting for me.
 I did not attend art school and consequently had no acculturation in the field and few contacts.
 As an artist I was not completely formed, but whether by instinct or experience, my thoughts aligned with Michael’s in important ways.
 I came away from our conversations more secure as an artist.
-We continued our talks over several years whenever he happened to be in New York.

 From 1988 to 1992 I worked primarily as an artist, generating an enormous number of ideas which I recorded in drawings, models, photographs and texts.
 Few were developed into finished works at the time (or ever would be), but this work became a trove that I still refer to.
 In 1988 I began an association with the non-profit Lower East Side gallery ONETWENTYEIGHT where I have shown numerous works over the years.
 For the past ten years I have leased a large studio in Brooklyn which has allowed me to develop and produce work at a scale not possible before.
 Some of this work was exhibited in the 2012 show Figures and Grounds: Approaches to Abstraction, at The Arts Club of Chicago.

 My work has broad connections to its time.
 Particular connections can become explicit during its development.
-I wish to originate ideas not mediate them.
+I wish to originate ideas not simply mediate them.
 Genre and presentation are conditional to each project.
-Some things are discoveries more than inventions; examples, not assertions.
+Some things are discoveries as much as inventions; examples not assertions.
 Things can come easily or take years to develop.
 It is rarely programmatic, almost always non-objective, often serial, and can use text.
 Geometry has no intrinsic meaning for me but is something I am proficient at.
 What I say about what I do goes to means not meaning.